3142/0-home/source/en/portals.md

 ####by Shane Auckland
 ![Shane](http://res.cloudinary.com/pi/image/upload/v1462100983/shane_gb8shl.jpg)

 Shanethehat is an established blog, started in March 2008.
-It is a technical blog.
+It's a technical blog.
 You’ll find information on a variety of topics, such as Symfony2, Agile and Scala.

 Here's Shane's latest post [Keep controllers clean with custom action builders](http://shaneauckland.en.1.3142.xyz/2016/01/keep-controllers-clean-with-custom-action-builders/).
 ###Blog Name